dinosk/progopt2015/README.md

 returns null, which means, that vor this call, nothing will be entered in the queue.

+It is thus common in particular analyses to overwrite the appropriate visit(_,d) methods in order to manipulate the dataflow value d according to the CFG transition, that is visited at that time.
+All not overwritten methods call by default the defaultBehaviour(a,d) method, in which you can implement generic transitions behaviour if desired.

 In order to implement a Fixpoint iteration, all that remains, is to store the current dataflowvalue d in the CFG's state s via dataflowOf(s,d) and update it in case that the newly arriving value in the visit(State,newval) method is not already captured by it.
 You can see this in the example's implementation of visit(State,Boolean).

-This works on a simple C file like:
+This works on a simpleC file like:

 ```c
 int foo(){